We are not certified professionals. For more information about us please read our Disclaimer.

 - We will strive to achieve a real return of at least 6% annually, averaged over the portfolio’s lifetime.
 The goal is building a portfolio that will support a 50 year retirement.

 - We will rebalance the portfolio every year in May and otherwise take a buy and hold stance.
 (Note: Rebalance every year and pick a special/memorable time of year to do it.
-I picked May because that’s when Ali has her birthday.)
+I picked May for Ali’s birthday.)

 - We will not panic as a result of the ups and downs of the market.
+And we will especially not panic if there is a major Black Swan event or a prolonged downturn.
 We will not sell securities due to market corrections.
+And we will not invest the cash set aside for our living expenses as a reaction to a downturn in the market.

 - (Note: This is a good spot to add more ideas throughout the year about changes in the market and how you reacted to them.)

-Anything related to owning a home goes in this section.
+Note: Anything related to your personal housing goes in this section.

 - As of 2019, we have no plans to own another home.